twse/random-stuff/FontCreator Data Files and Registry Keys.md

 All keys beginning with Include are enabled by default.
 Other features (e.g. half forms or distances for Indic scripts) have no inclusion options; use the add button at the top left corner of the OpenType Designer or the OpenType Layout Feature Editor to manually create the tables.
 * **CPSPKind** – Used with the **Spacing and Positioning: Capital Spacing (cpsp)** dropdown box.
 Default is 0 (Percentage of advance width).
 * **CPSPPerc** – Contains the percentage in the **Spacing and Positioning: Capital Spacing (cpsp)** spinner.
 Default is 5%.
 * **IncludeAalt** – Used with **Other Forms and Variants: Access All Alternates (aalt)**.
-This feature generates lookups for glyphs used by other OpenType features (e.g. Unicase - unic).
+It generates lookups for glyphs used by other OpenType features (e.g. Unicase - unic).
 * **IncludeAltFractions** – Used with **Numerals: Alternative Fractions (e.g. stacked) (afrc)**.
-This feature generates lookups for all pre-composed fractions in the *Latin-1 Supplement* and *Number Forms* blocks of Unicode as well as fractions not encoded in Unicode.
+It generates lookups for all pre-composed fractions in the *Latin-1 Supplement* and *Number Forms* blocks of Unicode as well as fractions not encoded in Unicode.
 * **IncludeAnchorBased** – Used with **Spacing and Positioning: Anchor Based Positioning (ccmp, mark, mkmk)**.
 To generate this feature, each letter should have anchors.
+One example of a font with incomplete anchor data is the pre-Flex version of Roboto used in Android 5.0 "Lollipop" & above.
 This feature is used by e.g. many African languages (Yoruba, Lingala, Ewe, Wolof, etc. etc. etc.) and Native American languages (Navajo, Kwakiutl, Blackfoot, Choctaw, etc. etc. etc.).
 * **IncludeCapitalSpacing** – Used with **Spacing and Positioning: Capital Spacing (cpsp)**.
 This feature excludes fullwidth Latin characters.
 Including this feature in monospaced or pixelated fonts will cause metrics issues.
 * **IncludeCase** – Used with **Other Forms and Variants: Case-Sensitive Forms (case)**.
 * **IncludeCharacterVariants** – Used with **Other Forms and Variants: Character Variants (cv01-cv99)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts for ! * + @ © × † ‡ • ○ ● ☀.